ycrc/ycrc.github.io/docs/clusters/bouchet_amd.md

 YCRC has added additional compute nodes to the Bouchet HPC cluster.
 YCRC has historically deployed Intel-based compute nodes.
 All the new nodes, however, will utilize AMD processors for the first time in YCRC clusters.
 We have added:

 - 26 CPU nodes: 128-core AMD EPYC 9575F processors with 2.2TB RAM per node
-- 8 GPU nodes (RTX Pro 6000 Blackwell): 128-core AMD EPYC 9575F processors with 8 NVIDIA RTX Pro 6000 Blackwell Server Edition GPU cards (96GB vRAM each) per node
+- 8 GPU nodes: 128-core AMD EPYC 9575F processors with 8 NVIDIA RTX Pro 6000 Blackwell Server Edition GPU cards (96GB vRAM each) per node
-- 3 GPU nodes (B200): 128-core AMD EPYC 9575F processors with 8 NVIDIA B200 GPU cards (193GB vRAM each) per node
+- 3 GPU nodes: 128-core AMD EPYC 9575F processors with 8 NVIDIA B200 GPU cards (193GB vRAM each) per node

 Both Intel and AMD processors use the x86-64 instruction set, but there are architectual differences that can impact the software compilation process and application performance.

 ## Partitions

 For testing, the AMD nodes are in the following partitions:

 - CPU-only AMD nodes: `day_amd`
 - RTX Pro 6000 Blackwell nodes: `gpu_rtx6000`
 - B200 nodes: `gpu_b200`